stonefl/stonefl.github.io/_posts/2018-02-06-install-anaconda-on-hosted-linux-server.md

 ```
 $ md5sum Anaconda3-5.0.1-Linux-x86_64.sh
 ```
+or
 ```
 $ sha256sum Anaconda3-5.0.1-Linux-x86_64.sh
 ```
-You should check the output against the hashes available for your appropriate Anaconda version at the page of [Anaconda with Python 3 on 64-bit Linux](https://docs.anaconda.com/anaconda/install/hashes/lin-3-64).
-If the MD5 or SHA-256 hash that you generate does not match the one there, the file may not have downloaded completely.
-Please download it again and re-check.
+You can check the output against the hashes available for your appropriate Anaconda version at the page of [Anaconda with Python 3 on 64-bit Linux](https://docs.anaconda.com/anaconda/install/hashes/lin-3-64).
+If the MD5 or SHA-256 hash that you generate does not match the one there, the file may not have downloaded completely, you might need to download it again and re-check.

 ### Install